MartyRadka/cviceniPython/README.md

 # Pyladies

-Python3 workout with Pyladies :)
+Python3 training with Pyladies :)